opendatainitiative/opendatainitiative.github.io/participation.md

 [Sponsorship means money](#sponsorship), [membership means non-money support](#membership), [contribution means doing work](#contributor)

 <h2><a name="sponsorship">Corporate Sponsorship:</a></h2>
 NOTE that ODI member, Lincoln Network is a 501(c)3 non-profit organization.
 Lincoln Network is running ODI administration until such time ODI becomes a nonprofit.
-Your donation will be tax deductible.
+Your donation will be tax deductible and will go towards the administration costs for ODI.

 ### Requirements
 * Annual $5K